-1. All actions, proceedings, matters, and things heretofore taken, had and done by the County and its officers not inconsistent with the provisions of this Ordinance are ratified and approved.

-- 2. The Chairman of the Board and officers of the County are authorized and directed to take all action necessary or appropriate to effectuate the provisions of this Ordinance.
+- 1. All actions, proceedings, matters, and things heretofore taken, had and done by the County and its officers not inconsistent with the provisions of this Ordinance are ratified and approved. - 2.
+The Chairman of the Board and officers of the County are authorized and directed to take all action necessary or appropriate to effectuate the provisions of this Ordinance.
 The District Attorney is authorized to make non-substantive edits and corrections to this Ordinance. - 3.
 All ordinances, resolutions, bylaws and orders, or parts thereof, in conflict with the provisions of this Ordinance are hereby repealed to the extent only of such inconsistency.
-This repealer shall not be construed to revive any ordinance, resolution, bylaw or order, or part thereof, heretofore repealed. - 4.
-Each term and provision of this Ordinance shall be valid and shall be enforced to the extent permitted by law.
+This repealer shall not be construed to revive any ordinance, resolution, bylaw or order, or part thereof, heretofore repealed.

+4. Each term and provision of this Ordinance shall be valid and shall be enforced to the extent permitted by law.
 If any term or provision of this Ordinance or the application thereof shall be deemed by a court of competent jurisdiction to be in violation of law or public policy, then it shall be deemed modified, ipso facto, to bring it within the limits of validity or enforceability, but if it cannot be so modified, then the offending provision or term shall be excised from this Ordinance.
 In any event, the remainder of this Ordinance, or the application of such term or provision to circumstances other than those to which it is invalid or unenforceable, shall not be affected.

 Passage and Effective Dat te

 Proposed on (month) (day), 2020.

 Proposed by Commissioner ·

-Passed on (month) (day), 2021.
+Passed on (month) (day), 2020.

 Vote:

 Ayes:

 Nays:

 Absent:

-Bob Lucey, Chair Washoe County Commission
+Bob Lucey, Chair Washoe County Commission ı

 ATTEST:

-Janis Galassini, County ( Clerk
+Nancy Parent, County Cle rk

+This ordinance shall be : day of the month of in force and effect from